msalmonse/csv2/examples/examples.md

 Individual plots can be selected using `--include`.
 Here the tan and cot plots are displayed with the command:<br/>
-`csv2 svg --include=40 trig.csv trig.json trig-2plots.svg`<br/>
+`csv2 svg --include 5 7 trig.csv trig.json trig-2plots.svg`<br/>
-The default is to include all plots which is why the default value for `--include` is -1.
+The default is to include all plots which is why the default value for `--include` is `all`.

 ![trig function values](trig-2plots.svg)